Technology & Innovation

 New drugs are coming to market faster than ever

 But it’s not just drug discovery that excites me.
 A massive wave of innovation from health technology companies has led to improved diagnostics — both in the lab and at home.
-For example, Dexcom’s continuous glucose monitor allows diabetics to continuously check their glucose levels and integrate that information directly to an insulin pump.
+For example, Dexcom’s continuous glucose monitors allow diabetics to continuously check their glucose levels and integrate that information directly to an insulin pump.

 Companies like Exact Sciences and Illumina have developed liquid biopsy blood tests and genomic technologies that enable early detection of cancer and help in the research of complex diseases.
 In addition, as the technology improves, remote patient monitoring and home diagnostics are becoming part of the continuum of care.